Thursday, 23 June 2016

 Practical skills-lighting skills, understand manual settings and using them, arranging photoshoots, sketchbook work, photoshop work(resize, edit and retouch), book binding, spiral bound and creating a hard cover for it.
 English skills for when it came to writing information in my sketchbook.

-Evaluation and reflection- When completing work for my sketch book, I made sure to create a to-do list, so that i had the correct information and knew right away what i needed to do to improve complete my work.
+reflection- When completing work for my sketch book, I made sure to create a to-do list, so that i had the correct information and knew right away what i needed to do to improve complete my work.

 Presentation-For the unit on presentation, I will be creating a 20 image presentation of my work, also known as Pecha Kucha and I will also be exhibiting my work at our end of year show.